Lyd-W/beckminster-crest/README.md

 * Provide information to current students and families.
 * Attract prospective students and families to engage with the website.
 * Offer useful and accurate information to encourage users to explore the website.
-* Give users the option to contact the school through a form with options such as, general enquires, school absences, request a brochure, enrichments, visit the school, scholarships and bursaries, career opportunities.
+* Give users the option to contact the school through a form with options such as, general enquires, school absences, request a brochure, visit the school, scholarships and bursaries, career opportunities.
 * Website should be functional on various devices.

 [Back to contents](#contents)